 Fully-qualified candidates are required to complete a total of 9 credits

 9 credits – Core Courses

 CART 214 - Visual Form and Communication (3 credits) Tuesdays & Thursdays, 13h–16h00 (remote), weeks 1–10

 DART 349 - Introduction to Web Design (3 credits) Mondays & Wednesdays, 13h–17h30 (remote), weeks 1–7

 DART 449 - Designing for the Web (3 credits) Mondays & Wednesdays, 13h–17h30 (remote), weeks 8–13

 Please note that Mature Entry students won’t be required to complete extra credits when enrolling in this micro-certificate.

 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue studies in their chosen field.
 Please refer to Concordia's guidelines for minimum English language proficiency for further information on Language Proficiency requirements and exemptions.

-This program will open soon for applications.
+This program is open for applications.